Johann Philipp Neumann

 Johann Philipp Neumann (27 December 1774 – 3 October 1849) was an Austrian physicist, librarian and poet.

 Born in Trebitsch in Moravia, he completed his studies at the University of Vienna.
 In 1803, he was appointed as a professor of physics at his local lyceum.
 He was transferred to the University of Graz in 1806, where he became a rector in 1811.

 In 1815, he was appointed as a professor at the Polytechnic Institute in Vienna (now the Vienna University of Technology).
-He founded a library here in 1816, which he directed until 1845.
+He founded a library there in 1816, which he directed until 1845.

 Neumann was a friend of the composer Franz Schubert.
-Neumann adapted Georg Forster's translation of Shakuntala as a libretto for an opera, which Schubert commenced in 1820 but never competed.
+Neumann adapted Georg Forster's translation of Shakuntala as a libretto for an opera, which Schubert commenced in 1820 but never completed.
 Neumann, a liberal-minded churchman, was interested in simple music designed to appeal to "the widest possible congregation".
-To this end, he wrote the text of 8 hymns and a translation of the Lord's Prayer, and commissioned the Deutsche Messe from his friend in 1826.
+To this end, he wrote the text of eight hymns and a translation of the Lord's Prayer, and commissioned the Deutsche Messe from his friend Schubert in 1826.

 He retired in 1844, and died in Vienna in 1849.